digital-asset/daml/triggers/simulations/overview.rst

 .. code-block:: scala
   override protected implicit lazy val simulationConfig: TriggerSimulationConfig =
     TriggerSimulationConfig(simulationDuration = 42.seconds)

-Because trigger simulations are defined as Scalatests, they may be ran using a variant of ``bazel test`` (assuming the relevant ``BUILD.bazel`` files are also defined to allow the simulation code to build).

 Under the hood, each simulation component is implemented in Scala code as an `Akka typed actor <https://doc.akka.io/docs/akka/current/typed/index.html>`_.